NightingaleV/sentiment-analysis-agent-openAI-SDK/SPECS.md

 ## Sentiment Analysis Agent
 **Primary responsibility**: orchestrate tool calls and return `SentimentReport` (structured output only).

+The agent will be integrated with the LangGraph framework with other agents in future.
+So we will follow the design patterns similar as per LangGraph framework.

 ### Inputs
 The agent should accept either:
 - a request containing `ticker + time window` (agent performs fetching/scoring/aggregation)